chesterheng/machinelearning-datascience/README.md

     - validation split: 15 patient records (10-15%)
     - test split: 15 patient records (10-15%)
 - Modelling Part 2 - Choosing
+  - Based on our problem and data, what model should we use?
   - 3 parts to modelling
     - Choosing and training a model: training data
     - Tuning a model: validation data